mnot/I-D/for-the-users/draft.md

 --- abstract

 Internet standards serve and are used by a variety of constituencies.
-This document contains guidelines for identifying those constituencies, serving them, and determining how to resolve conflicts between their interests, when necessary.
+This document contains guidelines for explicitly identifying those constituencies, serving them, and determining how to resolve conflicts between their interests, when necessary.

 It also mandates end users as the highest priority constituency for Internet standards.